LegoGwin/fabric_showcase/README.md

 ## 🥇 Gold Layer

-The gold layer is currently a placeholder, with a single Lakehouse leveraging only the **tables section**.
+The gold layer is implemented with a lakehouse named gold_lakehouse.
+The gold layer is meant to be the source of data used for reporting via tools such as Power BI.
+The data here is denormalized and includes constructions like slowly changing dimensions, snapshot fact tables, running total fact tables, aggregegations, and so on.

-A basic passthrough pipeline is included to transfer data unmodified from silver to gold.
-Work is in progress to implement standard pipelines for **Slowly Changing Dimensions (SCD)** and other common gold-layer patterns.
+Currently, there is a standard pipeline for slowly changing dimensions type 2 and a basic passthrough pipeline to transfer data unmodified from silver to gold.
+Work is in progress to implement other standard gold-layer patterns.